 Twitter lists are often used to create a group of other Twitter users by topic or interest.
 Lists contain a timeline of tweets from the users that were added, offering a way to follow individual accounts as a group on Twitter.

 There are many third-party apps available to manage your Twitter account(s).
 I often use buffer to schedule tweets.
-To avoid getting hacked I recommend using two-step login verification – see the video below.
+To avoid getting hacked I recommend using two-step login verification.
 Have fun!

 Ok, so I was wrong.
 I really liked the RACGP good GP television commercial.
 It had some flaws but I thought they were small in the grand scheme of things (see my last post).
 But many patient advocates did not agree and were unhappy about the lack of communication portrayed in the video.